Kotzur/TwitterSentiment/log.md

 ### Problems ###
 - The initial position can't be calculated in such a straightforward way because the percentage could show its position relative to that sentiment group but the two sentiment groups are concatenated and not necessarily 50/50.
 A more accurate count would be if we knew the number of positive and negative tweets in the spectrum and place the new tweet relative to that.
 So I did that.
+- I need to learn how to create pull requests to alert my supervisor.
+I need to have work with branches if I want to do that but I was working in master so far.
+I'm created a new branch pull-request which is just a dummy into which I will commit a small change which will hopefully be understood by my supervisor.
 ## Meeting notes ##
 ### First meeting: ###